-I am now ready to conquer my kitchen messes with confidence.
-I have my Scotch-Brite Scrubbing Dish Cloth and my homemade Lemon Cleaning Solution.
+OK kitchen here I come – I have my Scotch-Brite Scrubbing Dish Cloth and my homemade Lemon Cleaning Solution.
 I can make jam all summer long with no worries about how I’m going to clean up my sticky messes.

 You can find more great recipes and cleaning tutorials HERE